ghazalrana/pythonapp-K8/README.md

 Make sure you have system with ubuntu 18.04 with already installed:

-Docker Engine
+-->Docker Engine

-Docker Compose
+-->Docker Compose

-minikube
+-->minikube

 The workflow will look like this:

-We will create Dockerfiles for each service to build images.
+1- We will create Dockerfiles for each service to build images.

-We will create docker-compose.yml to run multiple containers together.
+2 -We will create docker-compose.yml to run multiple containers together.

-Deploy the entire stack with the docker compose command.
+3- Deploy the entire stack with the docker compose command.

-Pushing the docker images to docker hub.
+4- Pushing the docker images to docker hub.

-Create a ConfigMap with Nginx configuration file.
+5- Create a ConfigMap with Nginx configuration file.

-Create a multicontainer Pod (webapp and nginx in separate containers)
+6- Create a multicontainer Pod (webapp and nginx in separate containers)

-Expose the Pod using nodePort service.
+7-Expose the Pod using nodePort service.

 Step-01: